-The Federal CARES Act implements a 120-day prohibition on landlords with federally-backed mortgages from initiating new eviction filings to recover possession of a rental unit or to issue fees, penalties, or other charges to the tenant.
+The Federal CARES Act implements a nationwide 120-day prohibition on landlords with federally-backed mortgages from initiating new eviction filings.
 The Judicial Council of California has frozen all eviction and foreclosure court proceedings, other than those necessary to protect public health and safety, until 90 days after the end of the statewide emergency.
-The State of California has also ordered landlords to halt all evictions resulting from loss of income due to the COVID-19 outbreak until May 31.
+California has also authorized counties to institute moratoriums on eviction.

 The State of California has required utilities to continue providing service to customers who are unable to pay their bills because of the COVID-19 outbreak.
 This applies to municipal utilities; community choice aggregators; and energy, water, sewer, and communications companies.

 The Federal Government has provided additional funding for the Low Income Home Energy Assistance Program (LIHEAP).
 Visit this page for California LIHEAP contact info.

 For low-income residents not enrolled, Comcast is providing 2 months of free internet service through the end of 2020, after which the rate is $9.95 monthly.